 Keep Your Doors Open

 Even though the tax season is only a few months long, you can easily stay in operation year-round.
 Advertise to your tax prep clients that you’d be happy to provide regular services.
 You can do payroll and bookkeeping for your business owner clients.
 You can become licensed to offer insurance advice, create retirement plans, et cetera.
-Or, you can take your tax knowledge and keep it in your back pocket as a key asset while working in another field, such as banking or real estate.
+Or, you can take your tax knowledge and keep it in your back pocket like a key asset while working in another field, such as banking or real estate.

 Opening your own tax preparation business can be wonderfully lucrative (though if you’re reading this, you already know).
 As long as you can make it through the first couple of tax seasons without too many hiccups, you’ll be fine.
 The trick is to hit the ground running with good branding and outreach, solid qualifications, great software, and a plan for some year-round side hustles.
 Find your niche, serve them well, extend annual services, rinse and repeat.